Mathpix/spectra-review-paper-competition/submissions/causal_machine_learning_in_healthcare.md

 accuracy of the estimates does depend on the predictive model and some model architectures seem to be better suited for explanation models.

+[1] Note that the term causality may be misleading in this context.
+Because of that, some researchers use the term "predictive causality", meaning a variable contains useful information for predicting another (Diebold 2007).
+Granger himself later used the word "temporal relation" instead of causality (C. Granger and Newbold 1986).

 # References

 Adler, Philip, Casey Falk, Sorelle A. Friedler, Tionney Nix, Gabriel